Need to talk? Call 1800 882 436.

 • consider seeing a counsellor

-Due to hormonal changes as your pregnancy progresses, you may get a blocked nose and feel stuffed up.
-Saline nasal sprays can help.
+Due to hormonal changes as your pregnancy progresses, you may get a blocked nose and feel stuffed up, affecting your sleep.
+Nasal sprays can help.

 Indigestion

 Sleeping with your head raised and supported by pillows can also help ease the pain.
-Try to also avoid overeating, and foods that are:
+Antacids may help — ask your pharmacist to recommend one.
+Try to avoid overeating, and foods that are spicy, acidic or fried.

 See your doctor if heartburn is causing you severe discomfort, or if you have other symptoms such as: